anuuraagg/discover-v1/README.md

 - Node.js
 - npm

-## Getting Started
+## Installation

-1. Clone this repository: `git clone https://github.com/your-username/newsapi-web-app.git`
+1. Clone the repository
-2. Navigate to the project directory: `cd newsapi-web-app`
-3. Install dependencies: `npm install`
+2. Install dependencies: `npm install`
-4. Create a `.env` file in the root of your project directory and add your NewsAPI API key: `REACT_APP_NEWS_API_KEY=your-api-key-here`
+3. Get an API key from [News API](https://newsapi.org/) by signing up for a free account
+4. In the root directory, create a file named `.env`
+5. In the `.env` file, add the following line, replacing `<your-api-key>` with your actual API key:
+6. 6.
+Save the `.env` file
-5. Start the development server: `npm start`
+7. Start the application: `npm start`

 6. Save the `.env` file